nitro41992/CS644/FinalExamReview.md

         - Type II Error
         - Cost of a False Negative < Cost of a False Alarm
-            - e.g. Not identifying Spam when it is in fact Spam -Minimize the amount of False Positives
+            - e.g. Not identifying Spam when it is in fact Spam
+        - Minimize the amount of False Positives

 ## Big Data Visualization

+- Rasterization
-- Rasterization: converting a vector image (shapes) to a raster image (dots)
+    - Converting a vector image (shapes) to a raster image (dots)

 - Two ways to represent images
     - Vector